aldoprogrammer/nav-bar-sederhana/README.md

 # nav-bar-sederhana
-This is a simple navbar.
+This is a simple navbar, but the cool one.